AnkiMonkey/AnkiMonkey/README.md

 - 👋 Hi, I’m @AnkiMonkey
 - 👀 I’m interested in programming apps for med school using Anki + Python app deployed on web
 - App is to be used to randomize multiple-choice-questions
+- file exporters (merge csv, pdf to txt)
+- decluttering apps (when alphabetical order required)
-- 🌱 I’m currently learning Python, html, css
+- 🌱 I’m currently learning Python

 - 📫 How to reach me timon.nemeth@gmail.com

 <!---